madetech/handbook/roles/reliability_engineer.md

 ### To autonomously deliver working software

-We expect our Reliability Engineers to be able to work on entire changesets, from conception through to production deployment, without guidance and direction from others.
+We expect our Reliability Engineers to be able to work on entire features, from conception through to production deployment, without guidance and direction from others.
 This doesn't mean they have to be delivered without pairing, or asking advice from the wider team.
-What it does mean is the primary force for ensuring the changeset is built and deployed in a timely fashion is the responsiblity of the Reliability Engineer working on the problem.
+What it does mean is the primary force for ensuring the feature is built and deployed in a timely fashion is the responsiblity of the Reliability Engineer working on the problem.

 ### To be fully billable by timesheeting 7 hours daily